SESYNC-ci/basic-Shiny-lesson/_slides/intro.Rmd

 ## Data

-This lesson makes use of several publicly available datasets that have been customized for teaching purposes, including the [Portals teaching database](https://github.com/weecology/portal-teachingdb).
+This lesson makes use of several publicly available datasets that have been customized for teaching purposes, including the [Portal teaching database](https://github.com/weecology/portal-teachingdb).

 <!--split-->